pakeke-constructor/umg-mod-monorepo/overview.md

     server.forceDelete(ent) -- forces an entity delete event for `ent` -- ITS NOT RECOMMENDED TO USE THESE TWO ^^^

-username -- The player's username.
-(Available client side ONLY)
 ```

 Most lua functions can be used as well, such as `setmetatable`, `rawget`, `pairs`, `require`, etc etc.